besartelezi/order-form/README.md

 ## Having a Con'Firm' Grasp on PHP
 The confirmation order is something that I struggled a **LOT** with.
-But, now that I was able to finally able to figure it out *(with the help of the awesome coaches at BeCode)* I believe that I've started to understand PHP on a deeper level. <br>
+But, now that I was able to finally able to figure it out *(with the help of the awesome coaches at BeCode)* I believe that I've started to understand PHP on a deeper level.

 What troubled me was that I was unable to show the products that the user has selected.
 I was able to get the index numbers of the array of products that the user had chosen, but I was unable to mix that together with the array of products itself.